Generalized Tonic-Clonic Seizures Treatment & Management

 Anticonvulsant Therapy

 For refractory generalized epilepsy, felbamate also is used as an agent of last resort and is very effective.
-The adverse effects of felbamate necessitate very careful monitoring of blood counts and liver function tests.
+The potential adverse effects of felbamate necessitate very careful monitoring of blood counts and liver function tests.

 Special considerations

 Certain AEDs are enzyme inducers and decrease the levels of oral contraceptive agents.
-Warn patients of this, and advise them to use additional contraceptive precaution while on enzyme-inducing agents such as phenytoin, carbamazepine, and phenobarbital.
+Warn patients of this and advise them to use additional contraceptive precaution while on enzyme-inducing agents such as phenytoin, carbamazepine, and phenobarbital.

 Vagus Nerve Stimulation